 For now, the family has said little in public.
 Ghanem's nephew, Loayi Ghanem, told Reuters an autopsy would be carried out on Wednesday and the family hoped to bring the body back to Libya on Thursday.
 A man who answered the telephone at Ghanem's home said the family did not wish to speak about the incident.

-Austria's Krone tabloid quoted a daughter as saying "for us it is 90 percent (probable) that the cause was a heart attack".
+Austria's Krone tabloid quoted what it called Ghanem's 26-year-old daughter as saying "for us it is 90 percent (probable) that the cause was a heart attack".